 There are two ways to go up Ta Cu Mountain: spend more than 2 hours hiking through the verdant rainforest or take a 15-minute cable-car ride to reach the top.

-Set atop Ta Cu Mountain is Linh Son Truong Tho Pagoda at an altitude of over 400m, features several towers, Buddhist statues, and caves amidst ancient green trees.
+Set atop Ta Cu Mountain, Linh Son Truong Tho Pagoda stands at an altitude of over 400m and features several towers, Buddhist statues, and caves amid ancient green trees.

-The main attraction is a 49m long and 7m high statue of a reclining Buddha, one of the most unique and biggest statues in Southeast Asia.
-It was made from reinforced concrete and covered with white lime on a stone base, leaning on the mountain.
+The main attraction is a 49m-long, 7m-high statue of a reclining Buddha, one of the most distinctive and largest in Southeast Asia.
+It was constructed of reinforced concrete, covered with white lime, and set on a stone base, leaning against the mountain.

-The statue was begun in 1963, is finally completed after 4 years later, and has become a favorite hotspot for tourists and Buddhist pilgrims.
+The statue was begun in 1963 and was finally completed after 4 years; it has since become a favorite destination for tourists and Buddhist pilgrims.

 Bau Trang (White lake)

-Bau Ba is also known as Bau Sen (Lotus Lake) as the lotus are covering the whole lake.
-Lotus is planted by residents for the purpose of harvesting seeds.
+Bau Ba is also known as Bau Sen (Lotus Lake) because the lotus covers the entire lake.
+Lotus plants are planted by residents for seed harvesting.
 However, the lotus cultivation in this area makes the landscape more unique.
-Bau Trang is still an unspoiled, very worthwhile tourist destination when traveling to Mui Ne.
-The best time to explore Bau Trang is early in the morning when you will not only have a chance to hunt for great photos but also admire the wonderful scenery.
+Bau Trang remains an unspoiled, highly worthwhile destination for travelers to Mui Ne.
+The best time to explore Bau Trang is early in the morning, when you will not only have a chance to hunt for great photos but also admire the wonderful scenery.

-Another way to reach the top is by renting a jeep car.
-Standing on the top of the mountain you can enjoy a panoramic view of the foggy city in the distance.
+Another way to reach the top is by renting a jeep.
+Standing on the top of the mountain, you can enjoy a panoramic view of the foggy city in the distance.

 The address of the Langbiang mountain tourist area is: No. 305 Langbiang Road, Langbiang – Da Lat ward.